Keizersberg Abbey: The site

+On the east side of the hill the Knights Templars had built a commandery and a chapel in 1187.
+Upon the Templars' dissolution in 1312 their buildings were taken over by the Knights Hospitallers.
+In 1626, they also left.
+The chapel which had been turned into a church remained in use until 1799, first by Irish Jesuits and later by Dominicans.
+In 1798 the French occupiers expropriated and sold the commandery and the church and larger buildings were demolished.

 Beuron Congregation

 A Benedictine house of studies was established in Leuven in 1888 by Dom Gerard van Caloen, rector of the abbey school of Maredsous Abbey, and land was acquired on the present site in the following year for the construction of a larger establishment, in which the remains of the old commandery were incorporated.
 The first major conventual block, the north wing, was completed in 1897.
 The abbey was formally founded on 13 April 1899 as part of the Beuron Congregation, under the first abbot, Dom Robertus de Kerchove.
+By 1899 fourteen monks had moved into the north wing of the new abbey, which was officially named Abbatia Reginae Coeli de Castro Lovaniensi.

-Columba Marmion, was abbot of Maredsous and also appointed prior of Mont César in 1906, which he remained until his death in 1923.
-He was beatified in 2000.
+Columba Marmion, was abbot of Maredsous and also appointed prior of the Keizersberg Abbey in 1906, which he remained until his death in 1923.